 - 22. The Fiscal Council will also be required to observe the standard confidentiality rules in relation to policy information and data sharing.
 In particular, the Council and its staff will keep all budget information confidential in advance of publication of the Executive's Budget.
-Information provided by Department of Agriculture, Environment and Rural Affairs will not be published without prior agreement. - 23.
-The Council will similarly protect all information that is commercial in confidence; the Department of Agriculture, Environment and Rural Affairs will ensure that any information it passes to the Council which may be regarded as commercial in confidence is marked as such.
+Information provided by the Department for Infrastructure will not be published without prior agreement. - 23.
+The Council will similarly protect all information that is commercial in confidence; the Department for Infrastructure will ensure that any information it passes to the Council which may be regarded as commercial in confidence is marked as such.